gciruelos/gciruelos.com/posts/2015-03-04-propositions-as-types.markdown

 proof = \a -> \b -> a
 ```

-Note that the the language of type theory and Haskell are very similar.
+Note that the language of type theory and Haskell are very similar.
 (Haskell isn't really as powerful as ML type theory, that's why there are blank spaces on the first table).

 Now, you should have noticed that there is something missing on the first table: negation.
 So let's introduce it.